-ENOTE If you checked the box in Line B because you have never filed an Illinois return, you must also check the "first return" box in Line C.
+ENote If you checked the box in Line B because you have never filed an Illinois return, you must also check the "first return" box in Line C.

-D - If you checked final return on Line C, answer the questions on Line D.
+${\bf D}$ - If you checked final return on Line C, answer the questions on Line D.

 E - Special Apportionment Formulas - If you use a special apportionment formula because you are categorized as a financial organization or transportation company, check the appropriate box.
+If you are categorized as a federally regulated exchange and are electing to use a special apportionment formula for this year, check the appropriate box.
 For more information, see specific instructions for "Special Apportionment Formulas."

 F - Check the box if you are an investment partnership.
+See "What if I am an investment partnership?" under General Information for more information.

-G - Check the box if you are making the election to not be treated as a partnership under IRC Section 761.
+${f G}$ - Check the box if you are making the election to not be treated as a partnership under IRC Section 761.